Paul Mara

-Paul Richard Mara (born September 7, 1979) is an American former professional ice hockey defender, and current head coach of the Boston Pride in the PHF (formerly NWHL).
+Paul Richard Mara (born September 7, 1979) is an American former professional ice hockey defenceman, former head coach of the Boston Pride in the PHF (formerly NWHL), and current Assistant Coach of the Hartford WolfPack in the AHL.
+Additionally, he served temporarily as an Assistant to Player Development for the New York Rangers of the NHL in 2023-24.

 He was selected 7th overall by the Tampa Bay Lightning in the 1997 NHL Entry Draft, and went on to play 12 seasons in the National Hockey League.

 Playing career

 Amateur

 As a youth, Mara played in the 1993 Quebec International Pee-Wee Hockey Tournament with a minor ice hockey team from the South Shore.

-After playing two seasons of high school level hockey in Massachusetts for Belmont Hill School Paul Mara joined the Sudbury Wolves of the Ontario Hockey League for the 1996–97 season.
-As part of a three team trade with the Windsor Spitfires Mara was traded to the Plymouth Whalers on December 16, 1997.
+After playing two seasons of high school hockey in Massachusetts for Belmont Hill School Paul Mara joined the Sudbury Wolves of the Ontario Hockey League for the 1996–97 season.
+As part of a three-team trade with the Windsor Spitfires, Mara was traded to the Plymouth Whalers on December 16, 1997.
 In reflecting on his move from high school to Junior hockey Mara said, "It was the best decision of my life, to go up to Sudbury."

 Professional

 Mara was drafted in the first round, 7th overall, in the 1997 NHL Entry Draft by the Tampa Bay Lightning.
 He spent two seasons between the Lightning and their IHL affiliate team the Detroit Vipers before being traded to the Phoenix Coyotes in 2001.
-He played 81 games with the Coyotes in 2003-04.
+He played 81 games with the Coyotes in 2003–04.
 During the 2004 NHL lockout, Mara joined the Hannover Scorpions of the Deutsche Eishockey Liga.

-After the lockout, Paul Mara scored a career high 47 points that year.
+After the lockout, Paul Mara scored a career-high 47 points that year.
 On June 26, 2006, he was traded by the Coyotes to the Boston Bruins for fellow defenseman Nick Boynton.

 On February 27, 2007, Mara was traded to the New York Rangers for Aaron Ward.
 On July 4, 2008, Mara re-signed with the Rangers for one year at $1.95 million.

 On July 10, 2009, Mara signed with the Montreal Canadiens.

 On September 16, 2010, Mara signed with the Anaheim Ducks for one year at $750,000.
-After appearing in 33 games with the Ducks to start the 2010–11 season, on February 16, 2011, Mara was traded by the Ducks to the Montreal Canadiens in exchange for a 2012 5th round draft pick.
-He took a brief break from hockey during the 2011-12 season.
+After appearing in 33 games with the Ducks to start the 2010–11 season, on February 16, 2011, Mara was traded by the Ducks to the Montreal Canadiens in exchange for a 2012 fifth-round draft pick.
+He took a brief break from hockey during the 2011–12 season.

 On September 26, 2012, Mara signed a one-year contract with the Ontario Reign of the ECHL.

 On January 9, 2013, Mara signed with the Houston Aeros after the team became short on defensemen due to a combination of injuries and the end of the NHL lockout.